 Frequently Asked Questions

 These partially dipped peanut butter balls resemble the nuts from the buckeye tree, indigenous to the Midwest.

-They can be stored in an airtight container at room temperature for a day or two, then they should be kept in the refrigerator for up to a week.
+They can be stored in an airtight container at room temperature for a day or two.
+After that, they should be kept in the refrigerator for up to a week.
 They also can be frozen for up to 3 months.

-My mom’s recipe for peanut butter bon bons had paraffin wax added to the chocolate.
+My mom’s recipe for peanut butter bonbons had paraffin wax added to the chocolate.
 This addition gives a glossy finish to the cooled chocolate.
 It’s rarely used in today’s recipes.
-I use dark chocolate melts when I want a more stable coating for gift giving.
+I recommend dark chocolate melts for a more stable coating.